getpelican/pelican-plugins/render_math/Readme.md

 Math Render Plugin For Pelican
 ==============================

+**NOTE: [This plugin has been moved to its own repository](https://github.com/pelican-plugins/render-math).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.**

 This plugin gives pelican the ability to render mathematics.
 It accomplishes this by using the [MathJax](http://www.mathjax.org/) javascript engine.